averbraeck/djutils/docs/djutils-serialization/string-types.md

 |  0 | 0 | 0 | 4 | . | R | . | m | . | C | . | n |
 </pre>

 !!!
+Note
     Note that the int to code the length for each string indicates the number of shorts (2-bytes), not the number of characters in the original string, nor the number of bytes in the encoding.

 ## 137. UTF-8 Little-endian String